matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

     forbidden and should be ignored if received.)

-    If `auto_join` is set to `true`, that indicates that the child should be automatically joined by members of the space see [below](#auto-joined-children).
+    If `auto_join` is set to `true`, that indicates that the child should be automatically joined by members of the space: see [below](#auto-joined-children).

  2. Separately, rooms can claim parents via the `m.room.parent` state